zeh/instagram-grid-creator/README.md

-# Instagram Grid Creator
+# Mastodon Grid Creator

-Small script to create a grid-like image based on a user's Instagram feed using Node.js.
+Small script to create a grid-like image based on a user's ~~Instagram~~ Mastodon feed using Node.js.

 ## Usage